brndnmtthws/brndn-io/content/posts/mass-hysteria/index.md

 Mass hysteria, also called collective obsessional behavior, occurs when large groups of people experience similar physical or psychological symptoms that spread rapidly through social suggestion.
 These events often emerge during times of social stress or uncertainty, which might explain why they've appeared throughout human history.

-What's fascinating is how these episodes can manifest across vastly different cultures and time periods, yet follow similar patterns.
+Different setting, same shape: a rumor starts, people get spooked, and before long the whole thing feels real.
 Fear, suggestibility, and a sense of unexplained dread tend to be common threads connecting these incidents.

 ## Bizarre Historical Episodes